Nephroid

 In geometry, a nephroid (from Ancient Greek ὁ νεφρός (ho nephros) 'kidney-shaped') is a specific plane curve.
-It is a type of epicycloid in which the smaller circle's radius differs from the larger by a factor of one-half.
+It is a type of epicycloid in which the smaller circle's radius differs from the larger one by a factor of one-half.

 Name

 Although the term nephroid was used to describe other curves, it was applied to the curve in this article by Richard A. Proctor in 1878.